kokodak/kokodak/.github/ISSUE_TEMPLATE/guestbook-template.md

 ---

 [Please leave a guestbook here.
-Your message will be registered as a guestbook.]
+Your message will be registered as a guestbook.
+Don't forget to clear this default text before writing.]